cdstg/saproject/README.md

 ## Solution Approach
 After reviewing the requirements, reading the Stripe documentation and running the supplied Python boilerplate application I concluded that the Payment Intents API would be the best method to meet the requirements.

-Thsi will allow the application to be extend and integrate wirth other features later on.

-I decided ot build the application in PHP with the framework as this will make it more flexible should we need to add database features authentication and other features later on.
+I decided to build the application in PHP with a framework as this will make it more flexible and faster to build should we need to add database, validation, authentication and other features later on.
-I chose the [codeigniter framework](https://codeigniter.com/) as its quite fast when compared to some other.
+I chose the [codeigniter framework](https://codeigniter.com/) as its quite fast when compared to some other frameworks and very flexible.

-As the projecty required  the application to run standaone I created a docker container ss tha  person running or testing the application would not need to have PHP installed and the other requirements for the appalction.
+As the project required the application to run standalone I created a docker container so tha person running or testing the application would not need to have PHP installed and the other requirements for the application to run locally.

-The application can running locally under PHP as long at the application requirements are meet that are explained in the [Running the Application](#running-the-aaplication).
+The application can run locally under PHP as long at the application requirements are met that are explained in the [Running the Application](#running-the-application).

 ## How the solution works